-Compost Tea Solution
+1. Compost Tea Solution

-Compost tea solutions have antifungal properties that will kick powdery mildew fungi to the curb.
+Compost tea solutions have antifungal properties that may control powdery mildew fungi.
 Commercial compost tea kits exist, but you can easily make your own:

 - Spray the final solution on your plants every 14 days throughout the growing season.

-Baking Soda Mixture
+2. Baking Soda Mixture

-A baking soda solution can help protect plants from powdery mildew pathogens as well as get rid of existing fungi.
+A baking soda solution may also help protect plants from powdery mildew pathogens as well as get rid of existing fungi.
 Baking soda works by changing the pH levels of leaf surfaces so they are inhospitable to the fungi.

 Although effective, the solution can leave behind a powdery, white film that looks a lot like the disease itself.
 In addition, some plants are sensitive to the solution, so test it on a small section of leaves first.
 If the solution doesn't cause any damage after 24 hours, treat the entire rosemary plant.

-Neem Oil Remedy
+3. Neem Oil Remedy